cunnie/writings/i_am_become_forever.md

 "Flow normal, fusion in process, not enough heat".

-Max asked, "What does that mean, «not enough heat»?"
+Max asked, "What does that mean, 'not enough heat'?"

 The technician answered him without looking up from the screen, "We're injecting the correct amount of deuterium-tritium, and we can see the resulting plasma,